csw/bioruby-maf/DEVELOPMENT.md

 The version is simply set by hand in `bio-maf.gemspec`.
 Don't forget to increment it!

+First, verify that you are on the `master` branch:

+    $ git branch

 Testing the build:

     $ rake build